 As many as I love, I rebuke and chasten.
-Therefore be zealous and repent.”

-{older}

-As many as I love, I rebuke and chasten.

 The word “rebuke” means to confute, refute.
-To rebuke someone is more than telling them their faults, it is of convicting them of their of sin (Jn 8:46; 16:8; 1 Co 14:24).
+To rebuke someone is more than telling them their faults, it is rather to convince them of their sin (Jn 8:46; 16:8; 1 Co 14:24).
 Here Jesus rebukes by action rather than by His mouth.
 He will bring to light and expose the sin of the Laodiceans.
 He will demonstrate and prove conclusively that they are off base spiritually.
 People will not argue otherwise for He will convince them without question.
 After Jesus cross-examines us with the kind of questions He can ask, no one will challenge Him.
 We will stand patently guilty.
 He will bring convincing proof of this.